inviqa/MX_HelperBar/README.md

 ## Enable

-Once the module is added as dependency, run the magento setup module, clear the cache and make sure the module status is enabled.
+Once the module is added as dependency, run the Magento setup module, clear the cache and make sure the module status is enabled.

 ```
   $ bin/magento setup:upgrade